mlyann/darts-game-website/README.md

 # Darts App

 ## Name
-Darts App
+Coretechs Darts App

 ## Description
-This is an project made by Minglai Yang.
-The goal is to create a web app that allows competitors to:
+This is an internship project of Sam Hopkins and Daniel Wang.
+The end goal is to create a web app that allows Coretechs employees to:
 1) View and update a live scoreboard during a game of darts (Countdown or Highscore)
 2) Maintain a leaderboard of win data
 3) Maintain advanced stats (potential feature)